-You can download a form to use as a record to enable you to keep track of permissions for use of 3rd party copyright materials from this website:
+You can download a form to use as a record to enable you to keep track of permissions for use of 3rd party copyright materials from the website:

 Stage Actions to reduce risk Responsibility Thesis/dissertation Ensure information about sensitive content are Directors of guidelines easily available to students and supervisors and Graduate Studies factored into training, publications (e.g. handbooks) and similar.
 Supervision Supervisors ensure students are aware at Supervisor appropriate points in their programme.
 Be aware of potentially problematic content when reading drafts and advise student.
 Writing thesis Remain aware of and note any content being Author included in the work to which access should be restricted.
 Transfer of status Ensure student is fully briefed on types of sensitive Supervisor content and their responsibilities.
 Check with the student whether there is any or likely to be any content which may fall into the category of sensitive content.
-Deposit in ORA Check with supervisor and/or Research Services if Author/depositor unsure about the sensitive nature of any content Authory depositor in your work.
+Deposit in ORA Check with supervisor and/or Research Services if Author/depositor unsure about the sensitive nature of any content in your work.
 Indicate that access should be restricted to all or part of the content using the ORA embargo functionality.
 Indicate a date on which the content can be released if appropriate.
-ORA Review Follow depositor instructions regarding embargo.
+0.7.1.1.66 ORA Review Follow depositor instructions regarding embargo.
 ORA staff Run quick check of content to identify any obviously potentially problematic content.
-If necessary contact author and/or supervisor.
-Post-deposit Retain a robust take down policy and procedure ORA staff -------------- -- ----------- and take prompt action if necessary.
+If Deal deal 2 necessary contact author and/or supervisor.
+ODA -1-ff Post-deposit Retain a robust take down policy and procedure ORA staff and take prompt action if necessary.

-This information is also available online at
+This information is also available $\underline{\text{online}}$.